-Tracers are dyes that are injected into the upstream flow, and whose composition as a function of time measured in the flow downstream of a bed.4 The tracer molecules (measurable) are assumed to be characteristic of all the molecules making up the liquid flow.
-The volume of the injected pulse must be small relative to the system volume.
-If perfect plug-flow occurs in a packed bed, then a pulse tracer injected over a short period t would exit the bed at a later time as a pulse of the same concentration and duration.
-For any real bed, the pulse will spread, exiting the reactor at a lower concentration and over a longer time period.
+Tracers are dyes that are injected instantaneously into the upstream flow, and whose composition as a function of time is measured in the flow downstream of a bed.4 The measurable tracer molecules are assumed to be characteristic of all the molecules making up the liquid flow.
+The volume of the injected tracer must be small relative to the system volume.
+If perfect plug-flow (no axial mixing) occurs in a packed bed, then the tracer injected at time zero would exit the bed at a later time as a spike.
+For any real bed, the tracer will disperse, exiting the reactor at lower concentrations over a longer time period.
 If the flow is not maldistributed, the spreading will be described by the Gaussian (Normal) distribution, with the peak of the curve observed at the average residence time.
-The more the tracer spreads out in time, the worse the maldistribution.
+The more the tracer spreads out in time, the worse the maldistribution, and typically the poorer the separation or reaction process.

-The RTD is the residence time distribution, which describes the distribution of times that molecules can spend in the bed.
-If M is the total mass of tracer injected into the system, Q the volumetric flowrate, and C(t) is the effluent concentration, then:
+The residence time distribution (RTD) describes the distribution of times that molecules can spend in the bed.
+If M is the total mass of tracer injected into the system, Q the volumetric flowrate, and C(t) is the effluent concentration, then the mass balance on the tracer is:

 (1)

-E(t) is the external residence time distribution (RTD), a probability distributiocalculated as:
+The left-hand side of Equation (1) represents tracer mass in, the right-hand side mass out, E(t) is the bed-exiting residence time distribution (RTD), a probability distribution.
+Using Equation 1 for the integral, it can be calculated as:

 (2)

 E(t)dt is the fraction (probability) of molecules in the exit stream of residence time between t and t+dt.
-The terms E-curve and RTD are .
-For packed beds, the residence time is related to the void volume (product of total reactor volume V and porosity ) divided by volumetric flow rate Q. We can define the mean residence time and relate it to E(t)dt, the probability a given molecule entering the bed at t = 0 will exit at t:
+The terms E-curve and RTD are synonymous.
+For packed beds, the residence time is related to the void volume (product of total reactor volume V and porosity ) divided by volumetric flow rate Q. The mean residence time can be defined and related to E(t)dt, the probability a given molecule entering the bed at t = 0 will exit at t:

 (3)

-As seen from Eq.
-(3), E(t) has units of inverse time.
+As seen from Equation 3, E(t) has units of inverse time.
 Sometimes the dimensionless E-curve is plotted instead of the E-curve.
 This dimensionless E-curve, E(t/) is obtained by multiplying the E-curve by .
+Its average is 1.

 Another good way to quantify the deviation from plug flow (the “dispersion”) is to compute the variance of the E-curve (2) divided by its mean squared.

+σ2=0∞(t-τ)2Etdt (4)

 This quantity should be invariant with respect to flow rate for a packed bed, if maldistribution is not present.
 The range of values due to molecular diffusion only should be:

-(4)
+(5)

 for Rep < 40, where Rep is the particle Reynolds number, dp the average particle diameter and L bed length.
-Greater values of 2/2 and deviations from the Gaussian distribution indicate flow maldistribution, as does an ‘early’ peak in the E(t)-curve, and a long tail.
+Greater values of experimental 2 than predicted by Equation 5 and deviations from the Gaussian distribution indicate flow maldistribution, as does an ‘early’ peak in the E(t)-curve, or a long tail on the main peak.

 In some cases, the nature and magnitude of the maldistribution can be observed visually.
 This is especially true in two-phase flow.

-Two simple models exist for two phase flow, the homogenous model and the stratified model.3,5 For homogeneous flow the basic assumptions are that the the velocities UL = UG = Utp, that the two-phase density is given by G/Utp (G is mass velocity), and that the two-phase viscosity is given by:
+Two simple models exist for two phase flow, the homogenous model and the stratified model.3,5 For homogeneous flow the basic assumptions are that the actual gas velocity, UG, actual liquid velocity, UL and averaged velocity of the liquid-gas mixture, Utp are equal:

+UL = UG = Utp (6)

+Then the two-phase density is given by G/Utp (G is mass velocity), and that the averaged two-phase viscosity, μtp is given by: